Directions in Groove (EP)

-Directions in Groove is the debut extended play by Australian acid jazz band D.I.G. and was released in 1992.
+Directions in Groove is the debut extended play by Australian acid jazz band DIG and was released in 1992.
 The album peaked at number 89 on the ARIA charts.

 Reception

 Linc Dubwise from The Canberra Times said "[the] acid jazz group... delights in the potential of jazz as accessible, entertaining, populist and, above all, danceable.
 The acid label is no more than a convenient identifier for the current generation of artists melding elements of jazz, fusion, funk, rap, soul and world music."